Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 from

-studying whale song they've worked out this process that when whales are migrating they're sometimes not quite sure which way they should go you know like us in cars before GPS do we
+studying whale song they've worked out this process that when whales are migrating they're sometimes not quite sure which way they should go you know like us in cars before gps

-for long periods of time, and they won't make a decision until every whale in the pod has reached an agreement,
+for long periods of time and they won't make a decision until every every whale in the pod has reached an agreement and which by the sounds they're making are kind of coming together and then they make their decision to go they're hugely social hugely intelligent

 to go and explore.